Human Resource Management Center

 HRM Center mission

-To bring academics and business professionals together by supporting community outreach, research, continuing professional education, student education, social responsibility, diversity initiatives and consulting to further the field of Human Resource Management.
+To bring students, faculty and business professionals together by supporting student education, community outreach, research, continuing professional education, social responsibility, diversity initiatives and consulting to further the field of Human Resource Management.

 In the News

-Lilly Ledbetter, an activist for equal pay for women, visited campus in 2013 to discuss her own fight for fair pay by standing up for her rights at Goodyear Tire Company, and how women and men can advocate for equal rights in the workplace.
+The Center also helps support educational events and speakers.
+For example, Lilly Ledbetter, an activist for equal pay for women, visited campus in 2013 to discuss her own fight for fair pay by standing up for her rights at Goodyear Tire Company, and how women and men can advocate for equal rights in the workplace.
 Lilly's story inspired President Barack Obama, which prompted him to sign the Lilly Ledbetter Fair Pay Act, which allows victims of unequal pay to challenge the discrimination within 180 days of any paycheck.
-The Center for Human Resource Management provided support for her presentation.

 - Educate current and future human resource leaders